 This has been an amazing few days.
 There is still snow in my front yard despite the fact that we have had two warm days in a row, but I don’t even mind.
 It is almost gone & the nice weather is here.
 It felt great to get outside.
-Sunday we spent the day at the park with Mai’s best little boy friends & yesterday we hit our local drive in for hamburgers & ice cream.
-Mai was so happy to get her ice cream cone.
+Sunday we spent the day at the park with My daughter’s best little boy friends & yesterday we hit our local drive in for hamburgers & ice cream.
+She was so happy to get her ice cream cone.
 Her face said it all.
 She savored every last messy bite.

 She didn’t want to go home.
 I bribed her with the promise of a project when we got home.
 “Can we make an ice cream project?”
 Sure can.
 It was getting late so I wanted something quick & easy before we needed to wind down for the evening.
 Luck would have it that I had one sprouting potato left that I was saving to make potato stamps with.